MysteryPancake/Houdini-Fun/NDC.md

 ## Cull offscreen geometry

-Maybe the most common use of NDC space is to remove offscreen geometry.
+Perhaps the most common use of NDC space is removing offscreen geometry.

 So what is offscreen?
 For X and Y it's anything outside the 0 to 1 range, and for Z it's anything positive.